djpiper28/djpiper28/README.md

 - Average C enjoyer
 C is a good programming langauge with like 3 features which makes it even better.
 C is love, C is life.
 C is eternal js is temporary.
+C is so good they made 2 sequels!

 - Python Apologist
 Python is good for scripting, better than bash even.